 Platinum is a relatively new discovery of the three precious metals mentioned above.
 This is important to realize, because palladium is a byproduct of mining for platinum.
 Side note, all Soha Diamond Co. precious metals including platinum, palladium, gold, and silver are all 100% SCS Globally Certified Recycled.

 According to GIA, “William Hyde Wollaston (1776 – 1828) discovered the elements palladium and rhodium in 1803.
 He named palladium after the asteroid Pallas which in turn was named after Pallas Athena, the Greek goddess of justice and wisdom.”
 In terms of origin, “South Africa and Russia are the two chief suppliers of palladium.
 It is a by-product from platinum mining, and is considered a rare metal.”

 You may not come across Palladium often, as it is not commonly or readily available in pre-made stock, inventory, or ready-to-ship jewelry pieces at many jewelry stores.
-Also, like Platinum, Palladium has a very high melting point and creates challenges for jewelry manufacturers.
-National jewelry brands like to lower the barriers to making a sale, so selling a metal many people have never heard of or that takes additional education and resources make isn’t something they’re willing to do.
+Also, like platinum, palladium has a very high melting point and creates challenges for jewelry manufacturers.
+National jewelry brands like to lower the barriers to making a sale, so selling a metal many people have never heard of or that takes additional education and resources to make isn’t something they’re willing to do.

 Benefits of Palladium